mzmine/mzmine_documentation/docs/terminology/ion-mobility-terminology.md

 ### Accumulations, Mobility Scans and Frames

 Altough mainly used for TIMS, the term "_accumulation_" refers to the pack of ions gathered at the head of the IM device prior to the release and separation in the IM cell.
 As explained [above](#background), since the accumulation-separation cycle typically last ~100 ms, multiple MS spectra (referred to as "_mobility scans_" in MZmine) are acquired during each cycle.
 The set of _mobility scans_ collected during each IM separation constitutes a "_frame_".
 A _frame_ can be seen as the IM separation of a single _accumulation_, along which multiple MS spectra are collected.
 Several _frames_ are contained within one LC peak.
-Thus, the frame number are thus a natural unit to measure chromatographic RT.
+Thus, the frame number are a natural unit to measure chromatographic RT.
 See [here](../workflows/imsworkflow/lc-ms-and-lc-ims-ms-data-comparison.md) for more details.

 --FIGURE HERE--